-A 24-y-old woman with a past medical history of sickle cell disease presented to the hospital complaining of right hip pain after a fall at home.
-Diagnostic imaging including head CT, hip x-rays, and thoracic and lumbar spine x-rays were unremarkable.
+A 24-year-old female with a past medical history of sickle cell disease presented to the hospital complaining of right hip pain after a fall at home.
+Diagnostic imaging including CT head, hip X rays, thoracic and lumbar spine X rays were unremarkable.
 As she continued to complain of right hip pain, a bone scan was ordered.

-After the intravenous administration of 877 MBq of 99mTc-methylene diphosphonate (99mTc-MDP), flow and blood-pool images of the pelvis were obtained (not shown), followed by delayed whole-body and spot views of the pelvis.
-Whole-body images demonstrated diffuse increased radiotracer uptake in the left upper quadrant of the abdomen just superolateral to the left kidney, suggesting uptake in the spleen (Fig. 1).
-Diffuse increased uptake throughout the skull, distal femurs, and proximal tibias was in a pattern characteristic of bone marrow hyperplasia.
+Following the intravenous administration of 877 Mbq Tc-99m MDP, flow and blood pool images of the pelvis were obtained (not shown), followed by delayed whole body and spot views of the pelvis.
+Whole body images demonstrate diffuse increased radiotracer uptake in the left upper quadrant of the abdomen just superolateral to the left kidney, suggesting uptake in the spleen (Fig 1).
+Diffuse increased uptake throughout the skull, distal femurs and proximal tibias is in a pattern characteristic of bone marrow hyperplasia.